Drug and Alcohol Rehab for Women

-What are Women’s Rehab Centers?
+What Are Women’s Rehab Centers?

 While most drug and alcohol rehab centers accept clients regardless of gender, you have the option to pursue a single-gender program as well.
 General rehab programs typically have gendered living and sleeping spaces or have clients staying in rooms by themselves.
-One benefit to pursuing a women’s only rehab center would be the sense of community that emerges from being part of a group of women with similar experiences.
+One benefit to pursuing a women’s-only rehab center would be the sense of community that emerges from being part of a group of women with similar experiences.

-Women’s substance abuse treatment acknowledges that “relationships are central in women’s lives,” and that connection to others can be “mutual, empowering, and emotional resources” in recovery.1 Having strong social connections to others in treatment may also help clients feel comfortable discussing sensitive issues like mental health, trauma, or women’s health issues.
+Women’s substance abuse treatment acknowledges that “relationships are central in women’s lives,” and that connection to others can be “mutual, empowering, and emotional resources” in recovery.1 Having strong social connections to others in treatment may also help clients feel comfortable discussing sensitive topics like mental health, trauma, or women’s health issues.
 Research into women’s rehab centers has indicated that clients who participate in single-gender programs tend to stay in treatment longer and have higher rates of completion.1

 Women’s rehab centers may also be more adept at addressing the common issues that lead women to seek treatment for drug and alcohol use.
 For example, single mothers may struggle to find childcare coverage during the time they are in treatment.
-While this may be a barrier to care for some, some women’s rehab centers offer childcare onsite or help clients to coordinate with outside agencies.1 There is emerging research that suggests that residential or inpatient programs that offer onsite childcare for participants can improve parenting skills and strengthen family relationships.2
+While this may be a barrier to care for some, some women’s rehab centers offer childcare onsite or help clients coordinate with outside agencies.1 There is emerging research that suggests that residential or inpatient programs that offer onsite childcare for participants can improve parenting skills and strengthen family relationships.2

-Other programs may offer an outpatient format, where clients can reside at home between treatment sessions.
+Other programs may offer an outpatient rehab format, where clients can reside at home between treatment sessions.
 Another service that women may benefit from in a rehab program is domestic violence advocacy and trauma counseling.
 Research into women and substance abuse has shown that having experienced sexual, physical, or emotional abuse greatly increases the risk of developing a substance use disorder.3 Utilizing a trauma-informed approach and addressing these interrelated issues is key in helping women recover from substance abuse.1

 Drug and Alcohol Addiction in Women